osrf-migration/srcsim-wiki/cloud.md

 1. Log in to https://cloudsim.io
 1. Click on the SRC link (on the left menu bar, under the Dashboard)

-# Start an SRC round
+# Create an SRC round

 SRC machines are grouped into Rounds.
 Click on the round button (with a + inside) to create a new round.
 You must supply:

-* the Github repository URI containing your code, for example `https://github.com/username/reponame.git`
+* the Github repository URI containing your code, for example `git://github.com/username/reponame.git`
 * the Github deploy key for that repo (private repos only).
 See the "One-time setup" section above to learn how to set up the deploy key.

 Click on continue to launch the machine instances on the cloud.

-# Start a task
+# Start a round

 There are two instances in a round: One for the Simulator (top), and the other for the Field Computer (bottom).

 In the Simulator instance, there is a `Run` widget that allows you to run 5 different rounds of SRC simulation.
 Clicking on a numbered button here will launch the SRC simulator inside the Simulator instance.
 Before doing so, make sure the instances is up and running by clicking on the IP address link.
 A page will be displayed when the instance is ready, otherwise the link will not work.

-e.g. Click on the `>1` button to launch the simulation.
+Click on the `>1` button to launch the simulation.

-Launch your software
+Launch your software on Field computer
 ==

-The Field Computer instance is where your code will be deployed, and it talks to the Simulator over VPN.
-The `Run` widget has a `START` button, , that once triggered, will clone your repo, build the docker image as per your Dockerfile, and run the docker container.
+The Field Computer instance is where your code will be deployed.
+The `Run` widget has a `START` button, that once triggered, will clone your repo, build the docker image as per your Dockerfile, and run the docker container.

+Click on the `START` button to launch your software.

 Stop the Round
 ==